collinalexbell/HackMatrix/game-design.md

     - Follow interest curves (I don't know how I'll do this).

 ### Perks
-200$: Choose one of the 3 user selected playable cities 300$: Choose one of the 3 user selected playable cities 500$: Choose one of the 3 user selected playable cities

 ### Final Evaluation of the Lenses
 I should do a final evaluation of lenses to ensure that the game is most impactful